This add-on lets you display facets alongside supported WordPress blocks, in classic and block themes.

 Let FacetWP ignore archive queries for blocks

-If you have a reason to use a block on an archive template without enabling the “Inherit query from template” setting, you need to tell FacetWP to ignore the archive query too and use the block’s query instead.
-The reason is that FacetWP will automatically detect and prioritize archive queries.
+If you have a reason to use a block on an archive template without enabling the “Default” Query Type or “Inherit query from template” setting, you need to tell FacetWP to ignore the archive query and use the block’s custom query instead.
+The reason is that otherwise, FacetWP will automatically detect and prioritize the archive query.

 This can be done with the facetwp_is_main_query hook.
 Add the following code to your (child) theme’s functions.php: